-Enjoy downloads faster than you thought possible when you sign up to a WorldNet gigabyte UFB plan.
-Compare plans today.
+Enjoy downloads faster than you thought possible when you sign up to a WorldNet gigabyte fibre plan.

 - What does WorldNet offer?
 ADSL, VDSL and UFB broadband plans

-- The highlights: Gigabyte fibre, scalable UFB plan, no term contracts
+- The highlights: Gigabyte fibre, scalable fibre plan, no term contracts

 - Watch out for: Fibre not available everywhere, installation can take up to three months

 Founded more than 20 years ago, WorldNet produces innovations in data and voice delivery for personal and business customers.
-It has a goal to be at the leading edge of technology and is one of the only providers in New Zealand that currently has fibre with gigabyte download speed – others offer a maximum of 900-950Mbps.
+It has a goal to be at the leading edge of technology and is one of a few ISPs that currently has fibre with gigabyte download speed – others offer a maximum of 900-950Mbps.

-Whether you are looking for ADSL, VDSL or Ultra-fast Broadband (UFB) for your home, WorldNet has many plan options to consider.
+Whether you are looking for a new broadband plan, WorldNet has many plan to consider.
 Read on to find out more about WorldNet broadband and if this provider is right for you.

 Compare WorldNet broadband plans

 WorldNet has a large range of plans so that you can find the right one to suit your needs.
 For households who only have access to copper broadband or who don’t need the lightning-fast speeds of fibre, ADSL2 and VDSL are available with either 100GB or unlimited data.